 The final test?
 My family really likes this cottage cheese.
 They haven’t liked the other cottage cheeses I tried, but they gobble this one up.

 This is an adapted recipe from Home Cheese Making by Ricki Carroll.
 The book is available electronically for Kindle, as well as in print.
-Update: Apparently this book is not currently available on Kindle.
-Surprising, because I purchased it about a month ago as a Kindle book.
-Perhaps the unavailable status will change soon!

 Did you know Kindle can be FREE?
 Amazon offers FREE Kindle applications for PC and Mac computers, as well as mobile devices (like Blackberry, Android, iPad, and iPhone).
 In other words, you can use your computer or phone to read and store Kindle books.